stackabletech/actions/run-integration-test/README.md

 ## Test Platform Triple

-The [`test-platform`](#inputs) input expects a test platform triple to select the appropriate node architecture and kubernetes distribution & version.
+The [`test-platform`](#inputs) input expects a test platform triple to select the appropriate node architecture and Kubernetes distribution & version.
 The triple format is `<DISTRIBUTION>-<VERSION>-<ARCHITECTURE>`, eg. `kind-1.31.2-amd64` or `gke-1.31-arm64`.

-Each distribution supports different instance types (based on the cloud vendor machine names).
+Each distribution supports different instance types based on the cloud vendor machine names.
 This mapping is done via the `instances.yml` file.
 Based on this file, the following distributions are supported: `eks`, `gke`, `aks`, `kind`, `k3s`, `rke2`.
 There is no mapping for `oke` yet.